This page contains information and forms for 11th grade music class students and their parents.

 Concerts that Are Acceptable for Review

-Find over 120 concerts and recitals all of which are acceptable for concert review, their dates and times, and their performance venues, in the Concert Review Agreement.
-Choose two concerts you want to hear at a time convenient for your family!
+Find over 90 concerts and recitals all of which are acceptable for concert review, their dates and times, and their performance venues, in the Concert Review Agreement.
+Choose two concerts you want to hear at times convenient for your family!

 If you’d like me to send you the list of concerts as a Word Document so you can sort it more easily, please email me.